mozilla/releases-comm-central/mail/test/resources/mozmill/docs/index.rst

 .. cmdoption:: -w <plugins>, --plugins <plugins>

-   Comma seperated list of additional paths to plugins to install.
+   Comma separated list of additional paths to plugins to install.

    Plugins can be either .xpi zip compressed extensions or deflated extension directories.